vritti-garg/Network-Port-Scan-Analysis/README.md

 ## Process Followed
 1. The local network's IP range was identified to define the scan target.
-2. A TCP SYN scan was executed using the command `nmap -sS <Your_IP_Range>` to discover hosts and their open ports.
+2. A TCP SYN scan was executed using the command `nmap -sS -oN scan_results.txt <Your_IP_Range>` to discover hosts, find their open ports, and save the output directly to a file.
-3. The raw scan results were saved to a text file for documentation.
-4. The open ports were researched to identify running services and analyze potential security risks.
+3. The open ports listed in the output file were researched to identify running services and analyze potential security risks.

 ## Scan Results and Analysis